 Figure.
-6.2.2 - 7.
-Arc point sensor connections
+6.1.2 - 4.
+Arc point sensor connections.

-AQ-110PLV has four (4) arc point sensor channels: S1, S2, S3 and S4.
+The device has four (4) arc point sensor channels: S1, S2, S3 and S4.
 Up to three (3) arc point sensors can be connected to each channel.
 When the arc protection system has been set up, point sensor connections are constantly monitored.
 In case of sensor fault or disconnection, the device will go into Error mode.
 See System self-supervision chapter for more information.

 Figure.
-6.2.2 - 8.
-Optional fiber loop channel connection
+6.1.2 - 5.
+Optional fiber loop channel connection.

 S5 is the optional fiber loop sensor channel with a transmitter (Tx) terminal and a receiver (Rx) terminal.
 The function of S5 is controlled with the DIP switches (please refer to the DIP switch settings chapter for more information).
 When S5 is configured as a fiber loop arc sensor channel, one of its ends is connected to "Tx" and the other to "Rx".
-This sensor loop is then continuously monitored by a test light pulse that travels through the loop.
+This sensor loop is then continuously monitored by test light pulses that are sent by the "Tx" channel.
 If a discontinuity is detected, the device goes into Error mode.
 See System self-supervision chapter for more information.

-Alternatively, S5 can be configured to control the arc quenching device (AQD).
-Device sends a test pulse continuously to the arc quenching device to supervise the fiber connection.
+Alternatively, S5 can be configured to control an arc quenching device (AQD).
+Device sends a test light pulse continuously to the arc quenching device to supervise the fiber connection.
 If the arc quenching device doesn't receive the test pulses the device will go into Error mode.